19 Free or Cheap Ways To Stormproof Your Home

 10. Wrap Towels Around Your Home’s Pipes

 When temperatures drop, you must ensure your home’s pipes don’t freeze; otherwise, they may burst and cause water damage.
-While hardware stores offer special foam insulation for such prevention, another option is to wrap your pipes with towels.
+While hardware stores offer special foam insulation for freeze prevention, another option is to wrap your pipes with towels.
 If you don’t have time to run to the store before a significant winter storm, wrapping pipes with towels in cold areas of your home, such as the basement, can go a long way toward preventing damage.

 11. Clean Your Gutters and Drains